 The present temple has an impressive Shikhar, beautiful stone structure and in the sanctum Lord Shiva is worshipped.
 In the vicinity there are smaller temples which are much older.
 The complex has temples for Bhairava, Durga, Kalika, Thingal Bhairav, Vaneshwar and other Hindu Gods.

-This is a very beautiful temple and believed is built by Katyuri kings in ancient time but current structre of temple built by Laxmi Chand in the year of 1602, the temple complex sheltered the idols from 7th to 16th centuries and in the winters of January month, Uttaryani fair is held here and attended by large number of pligrims from near and far.
+This is a very beautiful temple and believed is built by Katyuri kings in ancient time, and the current structure of the temple is built by the Laxmi Chand in the year of 1602.
+The temple complex sheltered the idols from 7th to 16th centuries.
+During the winters season of January month, the famous Uttaryani fair is held here and attended by large number of pilgrims from whole of India.

 The Bagnath temple is located about just 3 kms from Bageshwar city center and about 16 kms from the kausani.
 Bageshwar serves as the base town for trekkers going to Pindari, Sunderdunga or Kafni Glacier.

 Bagnath Temple open at 06:00 AM to 06:00 PM